Subscribe to updates

 Organisational Complaints Report - Quarter 3 - 2025-2026

-The committee is scheduled to receive the Organisational Complaints Report for the third quarter of the 2025-2026 financial year.
+The committee was scheduled to review the Organisational Complaints Report for the third quarter of the 2025-2026 financial year.
 This report details trends in Step 1, Step 2, and Local Government and Social Care Ombudsman (LGSCO) complaints received by the council.
-The report aims to provide an overview of how complaints have been handled, highlighting performance against satisfaction measures and outlining lessons learned.
-The committee will consider the information presented and determine if any further actions or analysis are required.
+The report aims to ensure customer confidence by being transparent about how feedback and concerns are handled, and it highlights performance against satisfaction measures and provides narratives for LGSCO complaints and decisions.
+The report noted that for Quarter 3, 2025-2026, 41 complaints were made to the LGSCO, with 12 of these resulting in a finding of fault.
+Symbolic payments totalling £13,600 were made during this period.

 Update from the Standards Committee Working Group: Inclusion & SEND Service LGSCO Complaints

-An update is scheduled regarding the work of the Standards Committee Working Group, which has been focused on reducing the number of LGSCO complaints received by the Inclusion & SEND Service.
-The report will provide an overview of actions taken within the service to mitigate complaints, the impact of the budget process on this work, and recent complaint performance.
-It is noted that complaint performance has improved, with a backlog of Step 1 complaints resolved and more complaints being addressed within agreed timescales.
-This is attributed to increased resilience in the feedback team, an improved relationship with the Inclusion & SEND service, and additional capacity for early resolution of issues, contributing to a SEND Tribunal appeal rate that is a third lower than the national average.
+An update was scheduled regarding the work of the Standards Committee Working Group focused on reducing Local Government and Social Care Ombudsman (LGSCO) complaints received by the Inclusion & SEND service.
+The report was to provide an update on actions within the service to mitigate complaints, the impact of the budget process, and recent complaints performance.
+It was noted that complaints performance had improved, with the backlog of Step 1 complaints resolved and more complaints being dealt with on time.
+This was attributed to improved resilience in the feedback team, a better relationship with the Inclusion & SEND service, and additional capacity for early resolution.
+The report highlighted that Cornwall's SEND Tribunal appeal rate was 2.3%, significantly lower than the national average of 3.2%, with a majority of appeals resolved without a formal hearing.
+The report also detailed the restructuring of the Inclusion & SEND Service, including the introduction of SEND System Navigators and a SEND Resolutions and Solutions Officer, aimed at providing better support and avoiding escalation to formal complaints or tribunals.

 Ethical Standards Complaints Report - Quarter 4 - 2025-2026

-The committee is set to review the Ethical Standards Complaints Report for the fourth quarter of the 2025-2026 financial year.
-This report details the number of ethical standards complaints received and processed by the council.
-For this quarter, 37 complaints were received, a slight decrease from the 40 received in the same quarter of the previous year.
-However, the total number of complaints received throughout the year has increased to 180, compared to 127 in 2024-2025.
-The report will also break down the complaints by the type of councillor involved (Cornwall Councillors versus Town and Parish Councillors) and by the specific paragraphs of the Code of Conduct that were allegedly breached.
-The committee will consider if any further actions or analysis are required.
+The committee was to receive the Ethical Standards Complaints Report for the fourth quarter of the 2025-2026 financial year.
+This report provides details of ethical standards complaints received and processed by the council.
+For Q4 2025-2026, 37 complaints were received, a slight decrease from the 40 received in Q4 2024-2025.
+However, the total number of complaints for the year 2025-2026 reached 180, an increase from 127 in the previous year.
+The report indicated that 49% of Q4 complaints related to Cornwall Councillors and 51% to Town and Parish Councillors.
+The most frequently breached paragraphs of the Code of Conduct were related to treating others with respect (2.1), maintaining high standards of conduct (2.5), and bringing one's office into disrepute (2.10).
+The report also detailed the outcomes of complaint assessments, with 15 complaints rejected, 20 not processed/withdrawn/ongoing, and one processed complaint found to be a breach of the Code.

 Appointment of Co-Opted Members to the Standards Committee and Appointment of Independent Persons